 - Occasionally, patients may feel hard projections in the mouth with their tongue.
 They are not roots; they are the bony walls which supported the tooth.
 These projections usually smooth out spontaneously.
-If not, they can be removed by Drs.
-Albert Haddad, Philip Haddad or Klieb.
+If not, they can be removed by Dr. Albert Haddad or Dr. Sean Tjandra.

 - If the corners of your mouth are stretched, they may dry out and crack.
 Your lips should be kept moist with an ointment such as vaseline.